mahdi-cpp/SmartHome/README.md

 performance ARM ® Cortex ® -M3 32-bit RISC core operating at a 72 MHz frequency, high-
 speed embedded memories (Flash memory up to 128 Kbytes and SRAM up to 20 Kbytes), and an extensive range of enhanced I/Os and peripherals connected to two APB buses.
-All devices offer two 12-bit ADCs, three general purpose 16-bit timers plus one PWM timer, as well as standard and advanced communication interfaces: up to two I 2 Cs and SPIs, three USARTs, an USB and a CAN.
+All devices offer two 12-bit ADCs, as well as standard and advanced communication interfaces: up to two I 2 Cs and SPIs, three USARTs, an USB and a CAN.

 * PLC (Programmable logic controller) Serial Port Connection
 * FAT File System read sound voices